sudislife/sudislife/README.md

 <br>

 ## How to train your robot
-Here's a random video of me coding the robot Pepper doing air guitar
+Here's a random video of me coding the robot Pepper doing air guitar during my time as a Research Assistant at Deakin.
 <br>
 <p align="center" width="100%">
 <a href="https://youtube.com/shorts/iYLsXjNKgI0?feature=share">